miatkem/Color-Wars/README.md

 # Color-Wars
 An experiment with cellular automata with original rules, proving to create emergent properties that are quite unexpected.

+# The Code
+The project was done in Python and used the Pygame library for graphical purposes.
+The code is well documented and should be easy to follow.

 # The Setting
 As most cellular automatas do, this one is acted out in a grid of cells.
 Each space holds properties that change each time increment takes place.